 - have one household member trained in first aid and CPR/AED.

 Keeping It Simple

 I suggest tying to prepare in a simple but complete way.
 Do only the necessary without going overboard.
-Given the fragility of the environment, it’s not useful to over-buy unnecessary, ecologically unsound items.

 Life is precious.
 Preparation saves lives.
 It’s that simple.